Getting Around Brazil: What You Need to Know Before You Travel

 Are long-distance buses in Brazil comfortable?

-Yes, many long-distance buses in Brazil are more comfortable than travelers expect.
-Higher-class seats such as Semi-Leito and Leito recline well and are suitable for overnight travel.
-Many buses also have air conditioning, onboard toilets, and regular rest stops.
+Yes, long-distance buses in Brazil are modern and comfortable.
+Semi-Leito and Leito seats recline significantly and are suitable for overnight travel, often including air conditioning and onboard facilities. -

-Uber is widely used in Brazil and is generally considered one of the safest ways to get around cities.
-Trips are tracked in real time, driver details are visible in the app, and payment is usually straightforward.
-Many visitors prefer Uber and similar apps over street taxis.
+Uber is widely used and considered one of the safest ways to get around Brazilian cities.
+Trips are tracked in real time, drivers are verified, and payments are handled through the app. -

-Do I need to book transport in advance in Brazil?
+Do you need to book flights in advance in Brazil?

 Is public transport easy to use in Brazil?

-Public transport in cities like Rio de Janeiro and São Paulo can be useful, especially metro systems, which are generally efficient and affordable.
-However, many travelers find ride apps simpler because bus systems can be harder to navigate without Portuguese.
+Public transport varies by city.
+Metro systems in Rio de Janeiro and São Paulo are efficient and easy to use, but buses can be harder to navigate without Portuguese. -

 Travel Resources to Plan, Book & Stay Connected